 If you are thinking of wearing a bridal veil for your elopement, definitely try some on to see how you feel wearing one and how you like the different styles and lengths.
 Should you wear a long veil or short for your elopement?
 Cathedral veils (the super long ones that touch the ground) have an element of drama and can be stunning blowing in the breeze.
 But, they also often get snagged on sticks and rocks, so be mindful as you’re walking!
 A mid-length veil will generally stay cleaner, but it is also very likely to blow in your face if it’s a windy day.
 Neither length is a bad option, just know there are a few things to watch out for. 😉 Two-layer veils can be a lot to manage (especially if there’s wind), so unless you really love the look of two pieces, stick with just one.

 When it comes to veil fabrics, have fun!
 You can go super classic and get a lace-lined veil, or keep it simple with a plain tulle or organza.
-There are also so many beautiful ways to decorate a veil, from floral appliques to pearls to fun colors!
+There are also so many beautiful ways to decorate a veil, from floral appliqués to pearls to fun colors!
 Whatever you choose, I recommend purchasing a veil that’s soft and not too stiff.
 It will generally lie more beautifully when you’re trying to arrange it (aka won’t be such a hassle).
+Be sure you find a veil that matches the color of your elopement dress if you’re doing white or cream.
+An unintentional mismatch veil and dress combo doesn’t look great in photos!

 Best Elopement Bridal Veils